jefftriplett/jefftriplett.github.io/_drafts/how-i-am-using-just.md

 ---
+category: Personal
+layout: post
+location: Home @ Lawrence, Kansas United States
-slug: "how-i-am-using-just"
+slug: how-i-am-using-just
-title: "How I Am Using Just"
+title: How I Am Using Just
 ---

 I have been using `casey/just` for a year or so and it fits my brain better than other tools I have used.